-- 1. Mark 4:35 Mark and Luke wrote that this storm occurred on the same day as the events of Matthew 13, but Matthew placed it out of chronological order. - 2.
-Mark 4:36 The disciples obeyed Jesus and put out to sea. - 3.
-Mark 4:37 This unique storm in the Sea of Galilee frightened even experienced seamen like Peter and Andrew. - 4.
+- 1. Mark 4:35 Mark and Luke wrote that this storm occurred on the day as the events of Matthew 13, but Matthew placed it out of chronological order. - 2.
+Mark 4:36 The disciples obeyed Jesus and put out to . - Mark 4:37 This unique storm in the Sea of Galilee frightened even experienced seamen like and Andrew. - 4.
 Mark 4:38 After a long and tiring day, Jesus slept.
-The disciples rebuked Him for not acting with compassion toward them. - 5.
-Mark 4:39 Jesus addressed the sea and the wind separately, and they immediately obeyed Him and became calm.
+The disciples rebuked for not acting with compassion toward them. - 5.
+Mark 4:39 Jesus addressed the sea and the separately, and they immediately obeyed Him and became calm.
 Jesus, the Creator, has authority over all creation. - 6.
-Mark 4:40 After rebuking the storm, Jesus rebuked the disciples for their fear and lack of faith.
+Mark 4:40 After rebuking the storm, Jesus rebuked the disciples for their and lack of faith.
 (Jesus had said, Let us go over to the other side, meaning they would arrive at the other side.)
-They focused on themselves, not their Savior. - 7.
-Mark 4:41 The disciples were filled with respect and awe for the identity and power of the Person who could command the wind and waters at will, cast out demons, heal diseases, and speak mysteries in parables.
+They focused on themselves, not their Savior.